Sheinxy/Advent-Of-Code/2024/Day_04/README.md

 XMASAMXAMM
 ```

-Then, for each subset, I shift each line by it's index`.
+Then, for each subset, I shift each line by it's index.

 For example our last result will get shifted like this:
 ```